Nunavik: History

-Concern about Canada's claims to sovereignty in the high Arctic resulted in the high Arctic relocation when the federal government of Canada forced several Inuit families to leave Nunavik in the 1950s.
-They were transported much further north, to barren hamlets at Grise Fiord and Resolute in what is now Nunavut in an effort to demonstrate Canada's legal occupation of these territories and thereby assert sovereignty in the High Arctic by increasing its population during the Cold War.
+Concern about Canada's claims to sovereignty in the high Arctic resulted in the high Arctic relocation, where the federal government of Canada forced several Inuit families to leave Nunavik in the 1950s.
+They were transported much further north, to barren hamlets at Grise Fiord and Resolute in what is now Nunavut in an effort to demonstrate Canada's legal occupation of these territories and thereby assert sovereignty in the high Arctic by increasing its population during the Cold War.
 Eight Inuit families from Inukjuak (on the Ungava Peninsula) were relocated after being promised homes and game to hunt, but the relocated people discovered no buildings and very little familiar wildlife.
 They were told that they would be returned home to Nunavik after a year if they wished, but this offer was later withdrawn as it would damage Canada's claims to sovereignty in the High Arctic area and the Inuit were forced to stay.
 Eventually, the Inuit learned the local beluga whale migration routes and were able to survive in the area, hunting over a range of 18,000 km2 each year.

 In 1993, the Canadian government held hearings to investigate the relocation program.
 The Royal Commission on Aboriginal Peoples issued a report the following year entitled The High Arctic Relocation: A Report on the 1953–55 Relocation.
 The government paid $10 million CAD to the survivors and their families, and finally apologized in 2010.
 The whole story is told in Melanie McGrath's The Long Exile: A Tale of Inuit Betrayal and Survival in the High Arctic.

 Nunavik and other parts of northern Quebec were part of Northwest Territories from 1870 to 1912.
-In 1912 the area was transferred to Quebec, however the province did little in the area until after the Quiet Revolution in the 1960s.
+In 1912, the area was transferred to Quebec; however, the province did little in the area until after the Quiet Revolution in the 1960s.
 In the 1960s, René Lévesque played a major role in expansion of hydroelectric power in the province.
 The region was named "Nouveau-Québec", many place names were francized, and the teaching of French was spread in schools in the region.
 This cultural encroachment paired with the James Bay Project resulted in the first political organizing of Inuit in Canada in the Northern Quebec Inuit Association which fought for the eventual James Bay and Northern Quebec Agreement.
 This agreement laid the initial legal groundwork for the creation of Nunavik within Quebec.